 I have been honoured to receive several comics industry awards over the years.
 My version of Lady Chatterley’s Lover was given a “LEMPI” award by the Kemi Comics Festival in Finland.
 In 2000 I was included as one of 75 European Masters of Comic Books by the French Centre Nationale de la Bande Dessinée.
 In 2004 the Cartoon Arts Trust of Great Britain made me Humorous Strip Cartoonist of the Year, and in 2018 I received a “Sergio” – the Sergio Aragones International Award for Excellence in Comic Art – from the American National Cartoonists Society.

 Today I'm still living in Birmingham, within a quarter of a mile of where I landed in 1971.
-I share a rambling old house with my dear partner Jane and a healthy flock of sparrows (they have the garden).
-I’m a T'ai Chi instructor, and I play guitar a little.
+I share a rambling old house with my dear wife Jane and a healthy flock of sparrows (they have the garden).
+I was a T'ai Chi instructor until 2021, when ill-health meant I withdrew from teaching.
+I still practice T'ai Chi, and would recommend it to everyone.
+I play guitar a little.
 I like pottering in the garden, reading about ancient history, seeing friends, and living as quiet a life as possible thankyou very much.
 Like most cartoonists, I work crazy hours.

 WHAT MAKES ME DO COMICS?